NixOS/rfcs/rfcs/0042-config-option.md

 - When defaults for NixOS options are set *outside* the options definition such as `config.services.foo.config.logLevel = "DEBUG"` above, it's currently not possible to see these default values in the manual.
 This could be improved by having the manual not only look at the option definitions `default` attribute for determining the default, but also evaluate the options value with a minimal configuration to get the actual default value.
 This might be non-trivial.
 - If needed, add config transformation functions for keeping backwards compatibility with upstream changes.
 See [Backwards compatibility for configuration settings](#backwards-compatibility-for-configuration-settings)

+# Arguments for Part 2

+- We currently have a lot of NixOS modules with a lot of options.
+We can't really get rid of them to simplify the module.
+Removing/deprecating options would annoy users and give the feeling off that functionality is reduced.
+- In comparison if the module is small to start with, we can easily add more options as needed.
+This gives off the idea that new functionality is added.

+- Typed config instead of stringly-typed

+# The option count scale

+- config option only: Very simple module, easy to maintain, but very little documentation in the NixOS manual, almost everything is a runtime error
+- Every program setting as an option: Very big module, hard to maintain, but everything is neatly documented and eval errors for a lot of things

+Somewhere in-between is the sweet spot, where the module has the necessary options to be useful for most people, but where it's still reviewable and maintainable.

+This sweet-spot is only approachable from below, because once you add an option, you can't really remove it without users being annoyed that it broke their setup or people feeling they get robbed of functionality.